akdo3/akdo-Library/README.md

 local Main = akdo:addTab(Frame, "Main")
 ```
 Frame = Parent of the tab
-Main = Name of tab
+Main = Name of tab must be in ""

 Adding Controls
 Add interactive controls like sliders, dropdowns, and toggles to the tabs.